 What is an Old Age/Senior Citizen care center?

-Old Age/Senior Citizen day care is a planned program of activities designed to promote well-being though social and health-related services.
+Old Age/Senior Citizen daycare is a planned program of activities designed to promote well-being through social and health-related services.
 Old Age/Senior Citizen day care centers operate during daytime hours, Monday through Friday, in a safe, supportive, cheerful environment.
 Nutritious meals that accommodate special diets are typically included, along with an afternoon snack.